| |

 of a war, into a job and out of a job, and back into another war."

-That's not the type of foundation he wants to start a marriage upon.
+That's not the type of foundation upon which he wants to start a marriage.

 (Sterling Hayden), who has ordered the Marine trainees on a rigorous battle